One True Loves

 One True Loves is a 2023 American romantic comedy-drama film directed and produced by Andy Fickman as an adaptation of the 2016 novel of the same name by Taylor Jenkins Reid.
 The film stars Phillipa Soo, Simu Liu and Luke Bracey.

-When Emma's husband Jesse disappears in a helicopter crash, she moves back home in an effort to recover.
-Four years later, Emma enters into a relationship with her childhood friend Sam, and they soon become engaged.
-Jesse is suddenly found alive so, completely torn, she must now choose between a husband and a fiancé.
+Emma's husband Jesse disappears in a helicopter crash, so she moves back home to recover.
+Four years later, Emma has moved on, becoming engaged to lifelong friend Sam.
+When Jesse turns up alive, she must now choose between her husband and her fiancé.

 One True Loves was released in the United States on April 7, 2023.

 Plot

 Emma recalls meeting her eventual husband Jesse 15 years previously at a high school keg party with her best friend Sam.
-Now, at her parents,' celebrating her recent engagement to Sam, she gets a shocking call from Jesse, saying he's still alive, four years after he was declared dead.
+Now, at her parents,' celebrating her recent engagement to Sam, she gets a shocking call from Jesse, saying he is still alive, four years after he was declared dead.

-Emma remembers her first kiss with Jesse in the police station, taken in for attending the underage party.
-Both, anxious to leave their small life and experience the world, head out to do it, Jesse as a photographer and Emma as a writer.
+Emma remembers her first kiss with Jesse in the police station, taken in for attending an underage party.
+Both are anxious to leave their small life and experience the world so they head out to do it, Jesse as a photographer and Emma as a writer.
 Exploring the world, he proposes after six years.
 They marry in Maine by a lighthouse near his cabin.

-After Jesse disappears in a helicopter crash a year after the wedding, on his way to an Alaska assignment, Emma moves back to Acton, Massachusetts, in an effort to mend her life back together.
+Jesse disappears in a helicopter crash a year after the wedding, on his way to an Alaska assignment.
+So, Emma moves back to Acton, Massachusetts, in an effort to mend her life back together.
 Working at her family bookstore in town, her older sister Marie constantly tries to guide her.

 Four years later, Emma runs into her old best friend, Sam, and they become inseparable.
 Newly engaged, she receives an unexpected phone call revealing Jesse is alive.
-Completely torn, Emma must now choose between a husband and a fiancé.
+Completely torn, Emma must now choose between her husband and fiancé.

 Jesse's return is heavily televised.
 Just before he arrives to his parents', they warn Emma that Jesse knows nothing about her new engagement.
-They have an empassioned kiss on camera, but in the house she tells him about being engaged.
+They have an empassioned kiss on camera, but in the house she tells him about her engagement.

 Later, at home with Sam, after he expresses insecurity after seeing Emma kissing Jesse on TV, Emma and Sam make love.
-Waking, as he sees she's not wearing his engagement ring and has mixed feelings about whom she loves, she temporarily moves out until she can figure out her feelings.
+Waking, he sees she is not wearing his engagement ring.
+As Emma has mixed feelings about whom she loves, she temporarily moves out until she can figure out her feelings.